-The second installment of the RAAC Reading Series will be held on November 9, 2019, at Quievremont Winery (162 Gidbrown Hollow Rd #335, Washington, VA 22747).
-The event is free and will include light hors d’oeuvres; wine will be available for purchase.
-A social hour will begin at 7:00 p.m.
-The readings will begin at 8:00 and last for approximately 1 hour.
+After a long, pandemic-related hiatus, RAAC is pleased to announce the return of the RAAC Reading Series on June 25, 2022, at Quievremont Winery (162 Gid Brown Hollow Rd. #335, Washington VA 22747).
+The event is free and will include light hors d’oeuvres; wine will be available for purchase by the tasting, glass, or bottle.
+A social hour will begin at 7:00 p.m., during which books will be available for purchase and signature by the featured author.
+The reading will begin at 8:00 p.m. and last for approximately one hour.

 Our featured author will be novelist and memoirist Sharon Harrigan, author of the novel Half (from which she will be reading) and the memoir Playing with Dynamite, both published by the University of Wisconsin Press.
 Sharon has an MFA in Creative Writing from Pacific University and has published more than 50 essays, short stories, and reviews in the Virginia Quarterly Review, New York Times (Modern Love), The Rumpus, and elsewhere.
 She received fellowships from the Virginia Center for the Creative Arts and Hambidge Center for the Creative Arts, as well as the Kinder Award from Pleiades magazine, the Cecilia Joyce Johnson Award from the Key West Literary Seminar, and a Notable Book Award from the Library of Michigan.
 She works as an independent editor/book coach and teaches creative writing to adults at WriterHouse in Charlottesville, Virginia, where she lives with her family.

 Writing Workshop: Deep Dive into Point of View

 During the afternoon before her reading, Ms. Harrigan will also be offering a 2-hour writing workshop to writers of all skill levels.
 Entitled “Deep Dive into Point of View,” the course description follows: